luiscruz/course_sustainableSE/2024/p1_measuring_software/g5_Notion.md

 3. Since we are relying on third-party software(Energibridge) to collect the data, we cannot ensure its accuracy.

 After we remove the outliers we can see a large interquartile range for the desktop box plot which implies a significant variability in the energy consumption and less consistency in energy usage across different runs.
+The variance on the desktop version is more than 10 times the variance of the web.
 This could stem from syncing and background processes such as syncing data across devices (Note: Notion run on desktop was Online).
 It can also be attributed to the software code, performance optimisation can lead to fluctuations in energy usage.

 Most native desktop applications tend to be energy efficient compared to their web counterparts as the code leverages platform specific resource optimisations potentailly leading to lower energy consumption.
 For example: local caching mechanisms as against frequent network requests, conserve more energy.

 We deduce that Notion's desktop app is just a wrapper for the website and is not truly a "native" application.
 This severely affects its performace on desktop causing it to be resource intensive and heavy due to added runtime bundles for a full web browser(like Chromium).

-Although our results seem contradictory to the expectation, a anectodal experience in the form of a [redditThread] (https://www.reddit.com/r/Notion/comments/jn6vcm/battery_drain/) and [anotherRedditThread](https://www.reddit.com/r/Notion/comments/pr0nip/why_is_the_notion_app_so_inefficient/) seems to offer the same conclusion.

 ## Limitations and Issues